Guide to Biochemistry Careers

-The average annual salary for biochemists is $91,640 according to the Bureau of Labor Statistics.
+The average annual salary for biochemists with a PhD is $91,960 according to the Bureau of Labor Statistics.
 For those entering the field with a bachelor's degree, average wages will be closer to $48,500, though these averages vary by geographic location.
 Wages for biochemists range from around $44,220 (the median of the bottom 10% of wage earners) to $149,130 and higher.
-Positions in pharmaceutical manufacturing or scientific research and development generally pay higher salaries than positions at universities and colleges, where average annual salary is $69,990.
+Positions in pharmaceutical manufacturing or scientific research and development generally pay higher salaries than positions at universities and colleges, where the average annual salary is $68,990.

 Many industries are scrambling to incorporate biotechnology into their research, development and marketing strategies in order to be more competitive.
 Likewise, public and private healthcare agencies and pharmaceutical companies are utilizing advances in scientific and technical knowledge in their pursuit of more effective therapies and treatments.
 Environmental safety is also a growing public and private concern.
 This is all good news for biochemists.

-Over the decade spanning from 2012 to 2022, the Bureau of Labor Statistics predicts that between 2012 and 2022 there will be a 19% growth in jobs for biochemists, which is faster than average growth.
-Teaching positions at the college or university level and the chances of securing the funding to conduct independent, basic science research are expected to become increasingly competitive, due to budgetary restraints in a tight economy.
+The Bureau of Labor Statistics predicts that between 2012 and 2022 there will be a 19% growth in jobs for biochemists, which is faster than the average growth of all occupations.
+Teaching positions at the college or university level and opportunities to secure the funding to conduct independent, basic scientific research have become increasingly competitive, due to budgetary restraints in a tight economy.